 Wine Pairings and Tastings

-Blending labs are also popular where you can make your own bottle but food and wine pairing soirees can include a chocolatier who uses chocolate ganache in wine infusions and an Entomologist who is attempting to shift the perception on insects and wine pairing, “We want this to be a unique and educational classes for people to learn and expand their knowledge without going into a stuffy environment.”
+Blending labs where you can make your own bottle are also popular, but food and wine pairing soirees can include a chocolatier who uses chocolate ganache in wine infusions or an Entomologist who is attempting to shift the perception on insects and wine pairing.

-If bugs and Chenin blanc is not your idea of culinary nirvana, you can choose from a Rhone varietal such as Piquepoul Blanc aged in concrete – an old-world French style that you don’t see very often in the U.S., a Boudeaux style rose from S.R.
-Tonella in Napa or an Australian Sparkling Syrah from Solminer SB county to name a few gems.
-The grapes can be paired with cheese and charcuterie from around the world such as a cave-aged sheep’s milk, or standby favorites from Humboldt Fog to Truffle Tremor from Cypress Gove and cabernet dipped salami, mortadella, turkey salami or even EOS Chocolates.
+If bugs and Chenin blanc is not your idea of culinary nirvana, you can choose from a Rhone varietal such as Piquepoul Blanc aged in concrete – an old-world French style that you don’t see very often in the U.S., a Bordeaux style rose from S.R.
+Tonella in Napa; or an Australian Sparkling Syrah from Solminer SB county to name a few gems.
+The grapes can be paired with cheese and charcuterie from around the world including cave-aged sheep’s milk, Humboldt Fog, Truffle Tremor from Cypress Gove, and cabernet-dipped salami, mortadella, turkey salami, or even EOS Chocolates.

-Next up for Consbruck, who is also a landscape architect, is expanding V Wine Lounge to a mid-century property in Palm Springs next February, and he’s developing a non-profit charity that will benefit the wine industry with a fund for disaster relief and scholarship foundation for education so aspiring Oenophiles can learn from the vine to the glass.
+Next up for Consbruck, who is also a landscape architect, is expanding V Wine Lounge to a mid-century property in Palm Springs next February.
+He’s also developing a non-profit charity that will benefit the wine industry with a fund for disaster relief and scholarship foundation for education so aspiring Oenophiles can learn from the vine to the glass.